Visa information for Barcelona

 - Original medical certificate typed on doctor stationery verifying that the applicant is free from the following quarantine diseases: yellow fever, cholera, and the plague.
 The certificate must also certify that the applicant is free of drug addictions and mental illness.
 A translation into Spanish must be provided

-- Confirmation that accommodation details while in Spain have been paid for in full (provided by us)
+- Confirmation that accommodation details while in Spain have been paid for in full (not provided by us)

-- Proof of financial means for the period of study in Spain.
+- Proof of financial means for the period of stay in Spain.
 This could be:

 - Certificate of enrollment from Intern Barcelona stating educational and living expenses have been paid for in advance, OR